huutruongyandese/metacoda-plugins-batch-setup/README.md

 ## Getting Started

-To get started, log onto the machine where you want to run the setup script and clone this
+To get started, log onto the machine where you want to run the setup script, choose a target directory, and clone this repository:
-repository:

 ```bash
 ssh sas@sas94m5srv